Top Security Threats of Smartphones (2022)

 Apps with weak security

 Without strong security standards, many smartphone apps can make your information vulnerable to malicious actors.
 App developers might use weak encryption algorithms that are easy to hack, or unintentionally share digital “tokens” that allow hackers to impersonate real people online.
 Unfortunately, there is “very little that the average person can do to know which apps don’t do a good job with security,” according to Pargman.
 A good guideline is to be smart about the data you want to entrust to each app, he says.
 While you may feel comfortable allowing an app to save your email address, you should be more cautious about giving an app permission to access your contacts or store sensitive information such as your Social Security Number or date of birth.
-Here’s how to permanently delete an iPhone app.
+You can check out these mobile security apps to help protect your information.

 Poor password security

 More than half of Americans reuse passwords across multiple accounts, a 2019 Google/Harris poll found.
 Those passwords are catnip for cybercriminals, who can gain access to hundreds of accounts by purchasing massive lists of hacked and leaked passwords on the dark web.
 To protect your accounts from hackers, Pargman suggests setting up multi-factor authentication, as well as using a password manager app to generate and store unique passwords for every account.
 “That way, you don’t need to use your pet’s name as your only form of protection to keep your money where it belongs and out of the pockets of thieves,” he says.
 As you secure your accounts, avoid the password mistakes hackers hope you make.